 "Piangete, occhi miei lassi" by Sigismondo d'India MELISSA HARVEY, Soprano ANNALISA PAPPANO, Lirone, Artistic Director ELIZABETH MOTTER, Baroque Harp MUSIC PRODUCER Peter Nothnagle DIRECTOR/DP Melissa Godoy LIGHTING GAFFER Mark Stucker MAKEUP Laurie McSwain Robinson CAMERA OPERATOR/JIB Christian Appleby CAMERA OPERATOR Kimisha Renee Davis KEY GRIP Lou Suer SOUND SUPPORT Rolf Wiengard COLORIST Christopher Joecken LOCATION First Unitarian Church of Cincinnati THANK YOU FOR SUPPORT FROM Ohio Arts Council Summerfair Cincinnati Text: Cry, my tired eyes, and move the heart of the one who hardens herself to my pain.
 And if the water of tears cannot move her somewhat, of my soul, which languishes, eyes spill forth, weep with blood.

-Rogero - Catacoustic Consort 2005 Live Performance, Annalisa Pappano Catacoustic Consort director
+Rogero - Catacoustic Consort Concert, Annalisa Pappano Catacoustic Consort director

 From a live concert performance of the Catacoustic Consort, November 2005 Rogero, Matthew Holmes MSS, (c.1588-1597) Annalisa Pappano, Catacoustic director, treble viol Joanna Blendulf, Bas Viol Daniel Carberg, Tenor Mark Cudek, Cittern Ronn McFarlane, Lute Mindy Rosenfeld, Flute David Walker, Bandora Special thanks to Mark Cudek and the Baltimore Consort for the musical arrangement.
 Text: When as the Duke of Normandy, with glistering spear and shield Had entered into fair England, and foil’d his foes in field On Christmas day in solemn sort then was he crowned here By Albert archbishop of York, with many a noble peer Which being done, he changed quite the customs of this land And punisht such as daily sought his statutes to withstand And many cities he subdued fair London with the rest But Kent did still withstand his force and did his laws detest.
 To Dover then he took his way, the castle down to fling Which Arviragus builded there the noble British king.
 Which when the brave archbishop bold of Canterbury knew The abbot of Saint Augustines eke, with all their gallant crew They set themselves in armour bright these mischiefs to prevent With all the yeomen brave and bold that were in fruitful Kent.
 At Canterbury did they meet upon a certain day With sword and spear, with bill and bow and stopt the conqueror’s way.
 Let us not live like bond-men poor to Frenchmen in their pride But keep our ancient liberty what chance so e’er betide.
 And rather die in bloody field in manlike courage prest Than to endure the servile yoke which we so much detest.
 Thus did the Kentish commons cry unto their leaders still And so marched forth in warlike sort and stand at Swanscomb hill Where in the woods they hid themselves under the shady green Thereby to get them vantage good of all their foes unseen And for the conqueror’s coming there they privily laid wait And thereby suddenly appal’d his lofty high conceit For when they spied his approach in place as they did stand Then marched they to hem him in each one a bough in hand So that unto the conqueror’s sight amazed as he stood They seem’d to be a walking grove or else a moving wood.
 The shape of men he could not see, the boughs did hide them so And now his heart for fear did quake so see a forest go Before, behind, and on each side, as he did cast his eye He spied those woods with sober pace approach to him full nigh But when the Kentish men had thus enclos’d the conqueror round Most suddenly they drew their swords and threw the boughs to ground Their banners they display’d in sight their trumpets sound a charge Their rattling drums strike up alarms, their troops stretch out at large.
 The conqueror and all his train were hearat sore aghast And most in peril when they thought all peril had been past.
 Unto the Kentish men he sent the cause to understand For what intent and for what cause they took this war in hand To whom they made this short reply: for liberty we fight And so enjoy king Edward’s laws the which we hold our right.
 Then said the dreadful conqueror, you shall have what you will, Your ancient customs and your laws so that you will be still And each thing else that you will crave with reason at my hand So you will but acknowledge me chief king of fair England The Kentish men agreed thereon and laid their arms aside And by this means King Edward’s laws in Kent do still abide And in no place in England else these customs do remain Which they by manly policy did of Duke William gain.